Jazz Up Your Space: Integrating Wall Art and Murals Into Design Schemes

 - The head of a bed

-- Dining room buffet or console table
+- A dining room buffet or console table

 Gallery Walls